KevinWorkman/StaticVoidGames/StaticVoidGames/src/main/webapp/WEB-INF/tutorialsContent/swing/rockPaperScissors.markdown

   * Write a simple GUI game!

 By now you know how to create a GUI, as well as use nested layouts to create non-trivial displays.
 You also know how to use ActionListeners to update the GUI in response to user actions.
-You've also written a [command-line version of rock-paper-scissors]().
-Now we're going to combine all of that to create your first gui game!
+You've also written a [command-line version of rock-paper-scissors](http://StaticVoidGames.com/tutorials/basicJava/rockPaperScissors).
+Now we're going to combine all of that to create your first graphical game!

 ### The Model

 Remember that we write games using MVC, the model-view-controller pattern.
 This lets us separate the game logic from how we display the game or how the user interacts wit the game.
 This approach makes it easier to work on one small piece at a time.

 For us, the easiest place to start is the model- because we already wrote it!
 That's the beauty of MVC- by separating the model from how it's displayed (the view) and how the user interacts with it (the controller), we can reuse the model.
-In our case, we can take the model we wrote for command-line rock- paper-scissors and reuse it for our GUI rock-paper-scissors game.
+In our case, we can take the model we wrote for command-line rock-paper-scissors and reuse it for our GUI rock-paper-scissors game.

 As a reminder, this is the model we wrote:

     public class RockPaperScissorsModel {

     	private int wins = 0;